 She also repeated the claim that “there is a real problem [that]teachers can sometimes be targeted by really provocative girls….
 Male teachers are really vulnerable.
 And girls can be very seductive.
 They can come on deliberately”.

-In the past two decades, Ms Arndt has also taken out the ‘female category’ of the Ernie Awards – an annual event which recognises ‘achievements in misogyny’ – four times: in 1998, 2002, 2007 and 2019, making her the current reigning champion.
+Ms Tame is not the first to raise concerns about Ms Arndt’s public commentary on matters connected with gender and sexual abuse.
+In the past two decades, Ms Arndt has taken out the ‘female category’ of the Ernie Awards – an annual event which recognises ‘achievements in misogyny’ – four times: in 1998, 2002, 2007 and 2019, making her the current reigning champion.

 Other incidents which have sparked widespread condemnation include: